-APPLICATION DECISION ON CHILD'S LEAVE OF ABSENCE FROM SCHOOL DURING TERM TIME Our Lady of Lourdes CMAT
+APPLICATION DECISION ON CHILD'S LEAVE OF ABSENCE FROM SCHOOL DURING TERM TIME

+Our Lady of Lourdes CMAT

-Pupil's Name: Year Group: Home Address: You applied for your child t o be absent fi om school duri ng the following da ates: First Day of Absence: Date of Total days Return to applied for: School: The reason you gave for the e application f or leave of abso ence during term t ime: The decision in response to your applicat ion: The leave is considered to l Authorised: The leave is considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
+Pupil's Name: Year Group: Home Address: You applied for your child to be absent fr om school duri ng the following da ates: First Day of Absence: Date of Return to School: Total days applied for: The reason you gave for th e application f or leave of abse ence during term ti me: The decision in response to your applicat ion: The leave is considered to be Authorised: The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
 The application was reviewed by the Headteacher.
-If you wish to discuss this decision further, please contact Miss Bradshaw on 0115 982 4280 Signed on behalf Our Lady & St Edward part of the Our Lady of Lourdes CMAT,
+If you wish to discuss this decision further, please contact Amy Bradshaw, Educational Welfare Officer Signed on behalf Our Land of Lourdes CMAT, ady & St Edv vards Catholic C Voluntary Acad demy part of t he Our Lady